flyingeinstein/Restfully/README.md

     )
 ```

-In the example above we used a function to resolve the LED class instance based on the :id URI parameter.
-You can also
+In the example above we used a function to resolve the LED object instance based on the :id URI parameter into a std::map
-simply supply a single class instance.
-The class instance is bound to the handler function during API request time and
+collection.
+You can also simply supply a single class instance instead of a callback function.
+The class instance is bound
-the bound function can then be called with the restHandler like a static handler.
-Obviously, Objects must stay alive
+to the handler function during API request time and the bound function can then be called with the restHandler like a
-but like this example the indicators collection is free to grow or shrink.
+static handler.
+Obviously, Objects must stay alive but like in this example the indicators collection is free to grow or shrink.

 If you really need to store class method handlers and not join like above you'll need to handle the resolving of URIs
 using the `Node.resolve(HttpMethod, const char* Uri)` function and then call the handler using the C++ .* operator.